-Yet, debt covenants are insufficient.
-Although securing investor's interests from a contractual point of view, they do nothing to guarantee investor's awareness of the changes in risk levels, let alone its ability to exercise its rights in accordance.
-As explained, in order to assure that an issuer will act in accordance with a debt covenant, the investor will need to supervise the issuers conduct up close.
-Such supervision is expected to be quite difficult since it is directed at limiting the issuer's operation.
-All the aforementioned is reflected in high costs, which might make the Debt Covenants not practical or worthwhile.
-Meaning, Debt Covenants do not help in lowering supervision costs but rather might increase them, making the existing agency problem even more complex.
+Nevertheless, debt covenants, while securing investor’s interests contractually, are insufficient to completely secure investors’ interests.
+Debt covenants do nothing to ensure that investors are aware of changes in risk levels, let alone grant them the ability to exercise their rights in response.
+As noted, in order to ensure that an issuer will act in accordance with a debt covenant, the investor must closely supervise the issuers’ conduct, which can prove quite difficult, as this supervision is directed at limiting the issuer’s actions.
+These challenges are reflected in high costs, which might render debt covenants impractical or not worthwhile.
+In essence, debt covenants do not help lower supervision costs, but may actually increase them, making the existing agency problem even more complex.

-Using a Rating Trigger debt covenant helps in solving the above-mentioned problems while lowering supervision costs.
-First, like all Debt Covenants, a Rating Trigger Debt Covenant will predetermine the risk distribution between the parties and will stipulate that a change of issuer's risk levels – that will be reflected in a downgrade of the issuer's rating beyond a stipulated level – will grant certain rights to the investor.
-Thus, Rating Triggers helps in limiting the issuer's ability to form a material change in risk levels while reducing the investor's inspection costs.
-Adding to that, a Rating Trigger covenant will normally determine a simple outcome, one that is easily executed, thus helping in lowering the inspection costs in respect to the performance of such clause.
+Using a rating trigger debt covenant helps solve the above-mentioned problems while lowering supervision costs.
+First, like all debt covenants, a rating trigger debt covenant will predetermine the risk distribution between the parties and will stipulate that a change in the issuer’s risk levels, which will be reflected in a downgrade of the issuer’s rating below a stipulated level, will endow the investor with certain rights Thus, rating triggers help limit the issuer’s ability to make a material change in risk levels while concomitantly reducing the investor’s inspection costs.
+In addition, a rating trigger covenant will normally set a clear and simple outcome that is easily executed, thus helping to lower inspection costs in the event that such a clause is activated.

-How does the use of Rating Triggers reduce supervision-costs?
-The answer to this lies in the usage of ratings as an independent source of information while determining rights or obligations that are easy to perform.
-First, by incorporating Rating Triggers, the parties agree to rely on ratings as a conclusive signal for the issuer's creditworthiness.
-Second, the parties agree that if a downgrade beyond a stipulated rate will occur, the protection on the investors' interest will change in accordance.
-For that purpose, the parties will agree in advance on a predetermined set of rights that the investor will receive if such downgrade will occur.
-Such rights are varied and range from a requirement to provide better collateral to the full acceleration of the debt.
+How does the use of rating triggers reduce supervision costs?
+The answer to this lies in the use of ratings as an independent source of information when determining rights or obligations of parties to an investment.
+First, by incorporating rating triggers, the parties agree to rely on ratings as a conclusive signal for the issuer’s creditworthiness.
+Second, the parties agree that if a downgrade below a stipulated rate occurs, the protection of the investor’s interest will change in accordance with the terms of the covenant.
+For that purpose, the parties will agree in advance on a predetermined set of rights to which the investor is entitled in the event that such a downgrade occurs.
+These rights vary, ranging from a requirement to provide better collateral to the full acceleration of the debt.

-To conclude, (1) the parties make use of the ratings provided by the Credit Rating Agencies, without investing any additional cost; (2) The rights granted to the investor as a result of a downgrade beyond the stipulated grade, are simple to monitor and to enforce.
-Those two combined makes Rating Triggers an efficient tool for both investors and issuers.
-It's efficient for investors since it helps in lowering their supervision-costs, and it's efficient for issuers since it helps in reducing the price of access to capital, indirectly, since the price of access to capital is partly based on the supervision-costs incurred by investors.
+In summation, first, when parties enter into a rating trigger covenant, they agree to use the ratings issued by credit rating agencies, which entails no additional cost.
+Second, in a rating trigger covenant, the rights granted to the investor as a result of a downgrade below the stipulated grade are easy to monitor and to enforce.
+Those two factors make rating triggers an efficient tool for both investors and issuers: for investors, as they help lower their supervision costs, and for issuers, as they help reduce the price of access to capital, at least indirectly, since the price of access to capital is partly based on the supervision costs incurred by investors.